 According to Deputy District Attorney Tim Hu, Storm must also write an essay by Sept.
 16 explaining what he's learned from his classes and counseling.
 Failure to do so could result in a probation violation, Hu added.

-Jay Glaser, Storm's attorney, called the
+Jay Glaser, Storm's attorney, called the sentence a fair resolution to the case.

 "I think, clearly, the anger issues needed to be addressed," Glaser said.